awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 After a Spot Instance is hibernated by the Spot service, it can only be resumed by the Spot service\.
 The Spot service resumes the instance when capacity becomes available with a Spot price that is less than your specified maximum price\.

 For more information, see [Preparing for Instance Hibernation](#prepare-for-instance-hibernation)\.

+For information about hibernating On\-Demand Instances, see [Hibernate Your Instance](Hibernate.md)\.

 ## Preparing for Interruptions<a name="using-spot-instances-managing-interruptions"></a>